planetfederal/workshops/tutorials/osm-base/src/index.rst

   shp2pgsql -g way -s 4326 -I -D -i -S victoria.osm-line.shp planet_osm_line | psql osm
   shp2pgsql -g way -s 4326 -I -D -i victoria.osm-polygon.shp planet_osm_polygon | psql osm

 Note that we're "piping" (using the "|" character) the output of the conversion directly to the ``psql`` utility.
 You might need to add some connection flags there to connect to your local database.
-There are a lot of loader flags in play here, so it's worth listing what they all do:
+There are a lot of ``shp2pgsql`` loader flags in play here, so it's worth listing what they all do:

-* "**-g**" controls the column name to use for geometries, we use "way"
+* ``-g`` controls the column name to use for geometries, we use "way"
-* "**-s**" controls the SRID to apply to the data, we use "4326" for "WGS84 lon/lat"
+* ``-s`` controls the SRID to apply to the data, we use "4326" for "WGS84 lon/lat"
-* "**-I**" adds a spatial index to the table after loading
+* ``-I`` adds a spatial index to the table after loading
-* "**-D**" uses "dump" mode for a faster loading process
+* ``-D`` uses "dump" mode for a faster loading process
-* "**-i**" ensures that all integer types use 32-bit integers
+* ``-i`` ensures that all integer types use 32-bit integers
-* "**-S**" ensures that geometry column types are "simple" not "aggregate" (eg, "linestring", not "multilinestring")
+* ``-S`` ensures that geometry column types are "simple" not "aggregate" (eg, "linestring", not "multilinestring")

 OSM Ocean Data
 --------------

-The OSM dump files include roads and land features, but not coastlines or ocean features.
-In order to get map-ready ocean, we need to download a different file.
+The OSM city files include roads and land features, but not coastlines or ocean features.
+In order to get mapping-ready ocean, we need to download a different file.

 You can download the `whole ocean file <http://openstreetmapdata.com/data/water-polygons>`_ from http://openstreetmapdata.com.
 However, it's really large, and takes some processing to use in a small project.
 You can download a clipped set of oceans for our test area from here: